laurajunco/angular/README.md

 - We can also change routes inside our component class.
 - We inject the router in the components constructor
 - we call `this.router.navigate(["pathSegment", "pathSegment"]);`

+### 7. Using Relative Paths in Programmatic Navigation
+- the navigat e,ethod doesnt know the current route.
+- We can add this to the navigate() config.